 There's alot you can do simply by multiple tiers of grid columns control.
 Here’s a simple example: a “gallery” layout with 6 items, displaying as a single column on phones, 2 columns on tablets in portait orientation, and 3 columns on tablets in landscape orientation, and up:

-With control of up to 4 columns and control of up to 4 rows over 4 media breakpoints tiers (plus the base tier), this gives you a lot of layout versatility.
+With control of up to 6 columns over 4 media breakpoints tiers (plus the base tier), this gives you a lot of layout versatility.

 Docs